Suspended Wisconsin RB Antwan Roberts enters transfer portal - NewsBreak

 Suspended Wisconsin RB Antwan Roberts enters transfer portal

 MADISON, Wis.
 (AP) — Wisconsin running back Antwan Roberts has entered the transfer portal less than three weeks after getting suspended from the team.
-Roberts, a freshman, hadn’t played in either of the 18th-ranked Badgers’ first two games.
+Roberts is a freshman who hadn’t played in either of the Badgers’ first two games.
 Wisconsin coach Paul Chryst suspended Roberts and dismissed fellow freshman running back Loyal Crawford from the team on Aug.
-31, shortly before the start of the season.www.thedailytimes.com
+31. The punishments came after a fight in a dorm last month resulted in a citation for Crawford.
+Roberts signed with Wisconsin in December as a consensus three-star recruit.kesq.com

 Comments / 0